 Course instructors may provide additional information that is pertinent to other field experience requirements.
 All teacher candidates should be aware of and comply with these policies, procedures, and expectations.

 The College of Education is committed to excellence in teacher preparation.
 Student teaching is the capstone field experience for the teacher education programs at Minnesota State University, Mankato.
-The purpose of the experience is to provide an opportunity for teacher candidates to experience fully the role of the professional educator and demonstrate their ability to successfully enter the induction phase of teaching.
-The teacher candidate uses this opportunity to produce evidence of their teaching competency in four domains: planning and preparation, the classroom environment, instruction, and professional responsibilities.
+During student teaching, teacher candidates experience the role of the professional educator and demonstrate their ability to successfully enter the induction phase of teaching.
+The teacher candidate uses this opportunity to produce evidence of their teaching competence in four domains: planning and preparation, the classroom environment, instruction, and professional responsibilities.

 Student teaching is a results-oriented, performance-based program requiring the demonstration of a satisfactory level of teaching performance using co-teaching strategies, supported by a strong teacher/mentor relationship, and provides a time for learning, experimentation, critical analysis, practice, and reflection.
 Candidates are expected to develop and demonstrate through performance, assessment, integrated knowledge, skills, and dispositions needed to become committed professional educators.

-Begin the process by clicking on "Applications" in the left menu.
+Begin the process by clicking on "Student Teaching Application" in the right-hand menu.